hapax/hapax.github.io/assets/bhqc.md

 What we've said so far is a bit confusing.
 It suggests a picture where information lives on the surface of the black hole rather than inside.
-And if it lives on the surface, then maybe it can come out again, or lead to other interesting properties near the horizon.
+And if it lives on the surface, maybe it can come out again, or lead to other detectable features near the horizon.
 Guided by this intuition, in 1975 Stephen Hawking made the most important calculation of his life.
 Using a combination of techniques from gravity and particle physics,